danpeirce/support-r-sensor/readme.md

 * [support-r-sensor.scad](support-r-sensor.scad)

-One can preveiw what the sensor board looks like on the support if the following line in the SCAD file is uncommented and then the preview is obtained from OpenSCAD.
+One can preview what the sensor board looks like on the support if the following line in the SCAD file is uncommitted and then the preview is obtained from OpenSCAD.

 ~~~~scad